Learning Constraints from Stochastic Partially-Observed Closed-Loop Demonstrations

-We present simulation results evaluating our constraint recovery method (Figs. \ref{fig: SLS}a, c-f) and comparing it to the baseline in \cite{Chou2020LearningConstraintsFromLocallyOptimalDemonstrationsUnderCostFunctionUncertainty} (Fig. \ref{fig: SLS}b), which was designed to learn constraints from noise-free, fully observed state trajectories.
+\textit{a) SLS Controllers}: We present simulations evaluating our method (Figs. \ref{fig: SLS}a, c-f) and comparing it to the baseline in \cite{Chou2020LearningConstraintsFromLocallyOptimalDemonstrationsUnderCostFunctionUncertainty} (Fig. \ref{fig: SLS}b), which was designed to learn constraints from noise-free, fully observed state trajectories.
 We learn constraints from demonstrations generated by unrolling noise-corrupted double integrator (Fig. \ref{fig: SLS} a-c) or linearized 12D quadcopter (Fig. \ref{fig: SLS}d-f) dynamics, and applying a state feedback (Fig. \ref{fig: SLS} a-b, d-f) or output feedback (Fig. \ref{fig: SLS}c) SLS controller (Fig. \ref{fig: SLS}c).
-The nominal trajectories and feedback laws underlying the input-output demonstration were jointly generated via \eqref{Eqn: Reformulated, Robust Forward}.
+The nominal trajectories and feedback laws underlying the demonstration were jointly generated via \eqref{Eqn: Reformulated, Robust Forward}.
 Across experiments in Figs. \ref{fig: SLS}a, c-f, our methods, as described in \eqref{Eqn: K from U and Y matrices}-\eqref{Eqn: KKT, Inverse, Optimal, Feasibility Problem}, accurately learned the true nominal trajectories, output feedback laws, and constraint parameters underlying the input-output demonstrations.
 In contrast, the baseline \cite{Chou2020LearningConstraintsFromLocallyOptimalDemonstrationsUnderCostFunctionUncertainty} fails to learn the true underlying constraints (Fig. \ref{fig: SLS}b).